-5. Day and Time when you need your poster.
-This helps us set priority and decide if we can group prints based on paper size.
-"By Wednesday" is ambiguous since we can't tell if you mean by Wednesday at 9am or by Wednesday at 5pm.
-These are very different time requirements so please be specific.
-Also, we appreciate if you distinguish hard deadlines from desired deadlines.
-You might like your poster in 2 hours but do we really need to drop everything and put your request first?
-Please add a sentence or two to tell us what your real time constraints are.
+4. Time/Day when you need/want your poster: This helps us set priority.
+"By Friday" is ambiguous.
+Do you mean by Friday at 9am or by Friday at 5pm?
+Also, we appreciate if you distinguish hard deadlines (need) from desired deadlines (want).
+You might want your poster in 2 hours but do we really need to drop everything and put your request first?
+Please tell us what your real time constraints are.

 5. Scaling and trimming: If you have no special instructions, just skip this.
 The section below describes the process and limitations.